Freedom Of Information

 A 'public authority' is defined in the Act, and includes but is not restricted to central and local government, non-departmental public bodies, the police, the health service and schools, colleges and universities.
 Any person who makes a request to a public authority for information must be informed whether the public authority holds that information, and subject to exemptions, must be supplied with that information.

 If the Council does not hold the information you are requesting, you will be advised of which organisation you should direct it to.
 Please see the commonly received requests for the Council and for other organisations.

 So far as is possible, Three Rivers District Council wishes to provide members of the public with any information they need that is held by the Council.
 The Council is committed to promoting public understanding of its nature and activities via the systematic publication of all relevant information, and will make every effort to provide, where practical and permissible, additional information to members of the public in cases where routinely published information does not provide them with the information they require.

-Under the terms of the Data Protection Act 2018 and the Freedom of Information Act 2000, individuals have rights in regard of obtaining information held by the Council.
+Under the terms of the Freedom of Information Act 2000, individuals have rights in regard of obtaining information held by the Council.

 The Council already makes public large quantities of the information that it holds, and a description of all that we publish is available in the Council's FOI Publication Scheme (pdf).
 Before submitting any request you are advised to check the Council's Publication Scheme to determine whether the information you require is already available.

 If you wish to make an enquiry about data held by the Council and which does not seem to be already available, you can email your request for information to firstname.lastname@example.org or write to the Freedom of Information Officer, Three Rivers House, Northway, Rickmansworth, Herts WD3 1RL.